MysteryPancake/Houdini-Fun/README.md

 # CGWiki DLC
-Various tips and tricks I learnt at UTS Animal Logic Academy and beyond.
+Various Houdini tips and tricks I use a bunch.
 Hope someone finds this helpful!

 ## Smoke / Fluids: Fix moving colliders
 Fluids often screw up whenever colliders move, for example water in a moving cup or smoke in an elevator.
 Either the collider deletes the volume as it moves, or velocity doesn't transfer from the collider.